vmyrgiotis/MDF_DALEC_GRASS/README.md

 ## Description

-This is a python package that implement an climate-driven, grassland-specific ecosystem biogeochemistry model by assimilating earth observation (EO) data on vegetation volume (@10-20m resolution).
+This is a python package that implements an  grassland-specific ecosystem biogeochemistry model (DALEC-Grass) by assimilating earth observation (EO) data on vegetation volume (@10-20m resolution).
+The package can be used to (1) source and process all the necessary model input data (climate and satellite-based leaf area index) and (2) implement the model's code.

 ## Allows you to perform the following actions :